CodeforAustralia/civic-makers-dev-onboarding/README.md

 A few more thoughts.
 This might all be simple to you, and you might wonder about all the rules.
 Or this might be a lot to take in and you might find it overwhelming.

-On the first point, I can understand.
+On the first point, that's understandable.
 What you have to consider here is that we are trying to get things done, but also trying to be inclusive.
 And that all of this is happening with volunteers who also have busy lives, and may have to come and go from the project over time.
 We are trying to find the balance between being collaborative and inclusive, and getting the job done.

 If it’s overwhelming, know that this gets easier.
 As you use Trello and start making PRs and so on, the confusion will start to drop away.
 Many of the elements in this document make little sense on the page, and slowly get illuminated over time.
 You will make mistakes with code, with the system, and in all manner of ways, and that’s all totally fine.
 Everyone involved is keen to help.